xamry/notes/Management/Scrum.md

  - Self organizing
  - cross-functional
+ - No title
+ - No sub-teams
- - No title No sub-teams Collective accountability despite having individual specialized skills Size: 3-9
+ - Collective accountability despite having individual specialized skills
+ - Size: 3-9

 ### Scrum Master

  - Responsible for promoting and supporting scrum as defined in scrum guide

 ## Scrum Events
 (Minimizes need for other meetings, time-boxed)

  - Sprint planning (Max 8 hours for 1 month sprint)
  - Daily scrum
  - Sprint review
  - Sprint retrospective

 ### Sprint Planning

  - WHAT can be done in this sprint
  - HOW will the chosen work get done.

-input
+Input
 	-> Product backlog
 	-> Latest product increment
-	-> Projected capacity of development team during print -> Past performance of dev team output
+	-> Projected capacity of development team during print -> Past performance of dev team
+Output
 	-> Sprint goal
 	-> Sprint backlog (items from product backlog + plan to execute them)